nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 </div>
 ```

 Huh.
 It seemed like the page was more dynamic than I thought.
-This is the result of some nifty design on the Registrar’s part.
-When you get the list of courses for a subject area, the page actually doesn’t load all the information about each section.
-Instead there’s some JavaScript network trickery going on when you interact with the page.
+This is the result of some nifty design on the Registrar's part.
+When you get the list of courses for a subject area, the page actually doesn't load all the information about each section.
+Instead there's some JavaScript network trickery going on when you interact with the page.
 When you click on a header, it triggers the `Iwe_ClassSearch_SearchResults.AddToCourseData` function, which fires off a network request to an endpoint that returns the data, which is then appended to the page.

 ## Attempt 2: JavaScript and Puppeteer

 All this dynamic content made me start to second-guess the Beautiful Soup approach, so I decided to try something different.

 The last person I knew who did some scraping of the registrar was [Rishub](http://rishub.com), who used to the data for the now defunct [BruinScan](https://www.facebook.com/bruinscan/), as well as a [Stack article](https://stack.dailybruin.com/2018/11/08/how-long-are-lectures/)[^6].
 He was a [Selenium](https://docs.seleniumhq.org/) wizard, and used it to scrape the registrar.
-So I figured I’d try Selenium.
+So I figured I'd try Selenium.

 Shortly into my Selenium research, I realized that [Puppeteer](https://pptr.dev/) solved the same browser automation problem Selenium did.
 I actually had a small amount of Puppeteer experience from my internship at [Datadog](https://www.datadoghq.com/), where all our frontend acceptance tests used Puppeteer.